Actions speak louder than words, and nothing is more important for you than how your customers are behaving.

 Below is an example of a simple workflow.
 The orange trigger box is where people enter the workflow.
 People entering this workflow have submitted my “Spoons” landing page.

 Through automation, that same user is simultaneously applied with a tag and sent an awesome email campaign I’ve made.
 Once they’ve received my entire campaign, that user exits that workflow.

 Workflows can be as simple or as complex as you need them to be.
 They’re an excellent tool to automatically nurture a lead who is close to converting as well as apply tags to better label and target your list.

 Take the First Step Toward Behavioral Marketing Today

 Effective behavioral marketing doesn’t have to eat up your time, energy and money.
 With the power of automated email marketing, identifying your most valuable subscriber segments and taking the appropriate actions has never been easier.

 With Drip and the processes I’ve outlined in this post, you can automatically identify specific segments of subscribers and send them content they’ll find the most value in.
-(And if you’re not a Drip member yet, you may want to check it out—it’s free forever for up to 100 contacts.)
+(And if you’re not a Drip member yet, you may want to check it out.)

 Whatever set of tools you use to segment your list, you’ll have a lot to celebrate if you implement just a few ideas from this post.